okinawabob/um/ifsm201.md

 - [YouTube: Python Programming Tutorial](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpMMs5lskzBApYXn0bl7emsW)

 ### Python code examples

+You can run these code examples using either <https://thonny.org/> or <https://repl.it>

 ```python
 # How many Macaws are needed to carry a coconut?